edobry/chitin/README.md

 Functions:
 - `awsId`: prints your full identity if authenticated, or fails
 - `awsAccount`: prints your account alias if authenticated, or fails
+- `awsAccountId`: prints your account id if authenticated, or fails
 - `awsRole`: prints your currently-assumed IAM role if authenticated, or fails
 - `deAuth`: removes authentication, can be used for testing/resetting
 - `checkAuthAndFail`: checks if you're authenticated, or fails. meant to be used as a failfast